chrisj42/CharacterReplacer/README.md

 If you every have issues with things, or want to get more information, there are a few chat commands available, which you can also see with /help:

-- /listav /la /ls
+- /list-avi /lsavi
   - lists all locally registered avatar IDs in the game console, accessible with backtick/tilde key: `
-- /avatar /avi /model <id>
+- /avatar /avi <id>
   - acts as if you had set your avatar id in the mod config.
-- /refresh /r
+- /refresh-avi /avi-r
   - Locally refreshes each player's avatar, according to the selected ID that's been replicated from the server.
 Sometimes fixes caching issues.
-- /resend /rs /rsall
+- /resend-avi /avi-rs [all]
   - Reads your config and resends its ID to the server as if you'd changed avatars.
-For /rsall, forces all players to do the same.
+With "all", forces all players to do the same.
 Helpful if something wasn't replicated properly.
-- /setoffline /moff <id> [all]
+- /offline-avi /avi-off <id> [all]
   - Sets the avatars of offline players nearby; the closest one by default, all loaded ones with `all` as the second argument.
 Might not work/save if you're a client, it's really just meant as a debugging command.